dasl-/my-life-aquatic/README.md

 We use Pusher as our websockets provider.
 Pusher limits the number of messages that can be transmitted to 10 per second per client.
 The aquarium maxes out the Pusher message rate.
 Thus, if the aquarium had five simultaneous users, each user would be receiving 40 messages per second and sending 10 messages per second.

 In the Pusher messages, we transmit mouse x,y coordinates so that each client can run its own simulation of another user's fish movement given a sequence of received x,y coordinates.
-The fish's owner's mouse could easily cover 100+ different x,y coordinates per second if the fish's owner is actively moving his mouse.
-As we are rate limited to sending 10 messages per second via Pusher, only 10 of these x,y coordinates will be transmitted.
-Another player's representation of this fish could get arbitrarily out of sync with the owner's local representation since the owner's fish movement simulation is acting on a different sequence of x,y coordinates than the remote client's fish movement simulation.
+Let us define an aquarium with two players, `A` and `B`.
+Player `A`'s mouse could easily cover 100+ different x,y coordinates per second if player `A` is actively moving his mouse.
+As we are rate limited to sending 10 messages per second via Pusher, only 10 of these x,y coordinates will be transmitted to player `B`.
+Thus, player `B`'s representation of player `A`'s fish could get arbitrarily out of sync with player `A`'s representation of his own fish since player `A`'s fish movement simulation of his own fish is acting on all 100+ x,y coordinates in sequence, while player `B`'s representation of this fish is only acting on at most 10 x,y coordinates in sequence per second.
 This is bad if we value keeping the positions of the fish in sync across aquarium players.

 To remedy this situation, we use client side correction: